There is no one essential diagnostic test for ALS diagnosis and the road to diagnosis may be different from one patient to another.

 - Consider a second opinion - discuss with your doctors if this may help and where best to get a second opinion.

 - ALS Clinic appointments involve a thorough examination with a number of care team members.
-Each appointment may take as long as 2-3 hours.
+Each appointment may take as long as two to three hours.
 During these appointments, each team member will evaluate, assess and discuss with your condition with you and what services you may need.
 We encourage you to bring a caregiver or family member.

 - Patients meet with this team about every three months.
 Please note that this is a clinical care appointment and not a support group.
 Your appointment is private and one-on-one.
 Find information on support groups.